arstephens/TCGA-Glioblastoma-Database/README.md

 ## Use of AI Assistance

-ChatGPT was used as a support tool during parts of the dataset cleaning, database design, SQL generation, and documentation process.
-All final decisions about the database structure, cleaned files, SQL scripts, and project documentation were reviewed and implemented as part of this project.
+ChatGPT was used as a tool during parts of the dataset cleaning and SQL generation.

-A link to the ChatGPT conversation used during development is included in `docs/project_writeup.pdf`.
+Links to the ChatGPT conversations are included in `docs/project_writeup.pdf`.

 ## Project Status